farfar336/FunChat-application/README.md

 # Team coding tips
 * Use constants instead of numbers.
 For example, const MAX_USERS = 100;
-* Use self-explanatory variable and function names.
+* Use self-explanatory variable and function names
-* For each function, give a short comment of what it does.
+* For each function, give a short comment of what it does
 * If a function has more than 10 lines of code, then split the code among multiple functions
-* If one team member would like to make a change to a code written by someone else, they can notify that person about the change and it will be up to them if they want to change it or not.
-* Make one css file for each UI screen.
-When the project is complete, we will combine them all in one css file to optimize performance
+* Make one css file and js file for each screen

 # End of project checklist
 * Merge JS files into one file